 Conclusion

-I’m still exploring emulator functionality and its performance envelope, and the kind of additional analysis I need to do for work is fairly specific, so –other than so far all the features I tried just worked (once I was able to understand the parameters and syntax well enough to avoid cryptic error messages).
+I’m still exploring the emulator’s functionality and its performance envelope, and the kind of additional analysis I need to do for work is fairly specific, so I can’t really write about it–other than to say that so far, all the features I tried just worked once I was able to understand the parameters and syntax well enough to avoid cryptic error messages.

-What I can tell you is that self-hosted Kusto is blisteringly fast, at least on my kitted out analytics sandbox–where 10GB of data, even without compression, is one-tenth of available RAM… so your mileage may vary.
+What I can tell you is that self-hosted Kusto is blisteringly fast, at least on my kitted-out analytics sandbox–where 10GB of data, even without compression, is one-tenth of the available RAM… so your mileage may vary.